AnkitSatpute/MathFormulaeOCR/README.md

 ## Introduction

 Accurately recognizing and understanding mathematical formulae in scientific documents is a challenging problem in artificial intelligence and machine learning.
-This repository explores various approaches and experiments conducted to advance the state-of-the-art in mathematical formulae character and layout recognition.
+This repository explores experiments conducted to advance the state-of-the-art in mathematical formulae character and layout recognition.

 ## Features

-- Techniques for enhancing the recognition of mathematical formulae.
+- Technique for enhancing the recognition of mathematical formulae.
 - Evaluation metrics used to measure the performance of the recognition method.

 ## Installation